-Dear Your Teen:
+Dear Your Teen,

-What age should teenagers start dating?
-It’s one of the trickiest questions.
+What age is appropriate for dating?
+It’s one of the trickiest parenting questions.
 No wonder parents get gray hairs and are so confused.

-There is no right answer.
-I personally think that 14 is a bit young and that 16 seems more appropriate.
-First, we need to educate our kids about dating.
+I personally think that 14 is a bit young to start dating, and that 16 seems more appropriate.
+But first, we need to educate our kids about dating.
 We need to teach them about love, liking, sexuality, and emotionality.
 We also need to teach them about sexuality and risk-taking.
-We need to teach them about the delicate parameters of dating including when to say yes or no to physicality and sex.
+It’s important to teach them about the delicate parameters of dating including when to say yes or no to physicality and sex.

 We must let them know that dating is complicated and that we are available to talk to them about the intricacies of dating.
-If we are uncomfortable talking to our kids about dating then perhaps we need to deal with this before we allow them to date.
+If we are uncomfortable talking to our kids about dating, then perhaps we need to deal with this before we allow them to date.
 After all, we are responsible for both the hearts and souls of our developing children.

 In conclusion, there is no right age.
 Instead, we must look at both our own comfort level and our teen’s comfort level when discussing all matters related to dating.
 And, if it is still a dreadfully uncomfortable topic, then the time isn’t right yet.
 And 14-year-olds would be better served engaging in matters that don’t involve the body, heart, and soul.
 Sixteen is not a magic age either unless you and your teen are ready to talk about the ins and outs of dating.

 Good luck and think hard about this issue.